SamreenAsif123/SamreenAsif123/README.md

 - 📚 Biotechnology Student
 - 💻 JavaScript and upcoming TypeScript enthusiast
-- 🌱 Exploring the synergy of biology and code

 ## 🚀 Current Focus

 I'm on a journey to master JavaScript and set sail into the seas of TypeScript.
-Expect repositories filled with learning projects, experiments, and the occasional "Eureka!" moment as I bridge the gap between biotechnology and the fascinating world of programming.

 ## 🔬 What's in My Lab?